 All kindergarteners will spend time building and problem-solving with our Imagination Playground blocks, the block system that helps children learn through creative play.
 They will also enjoy our residency with Brooklyn Music School, where they will participate in the school’s Music Fundamentals program.

-In our 12-week chess residency, chess master Mr. Jairo teaches our young beginners all the skills they need to play chess, basic tactics and special moves.
-Mr. Jairo starts every class with a fun demonstration and whole-class game, and then transitions to individual games between classmates.
-Students learn to understand the logic behind moving and trading pieces.
+In the winter, chess master Mr. Jairo will teach our chess beginners all the skills they need to play chess, basic tactics and special moves.
+Students are taught to understand the logic behind moving and trading pieces.